The most cynical form of genocide denial has to be the use of Jews as a means to downplay war crimes.

 International war crimes trials have proven that the Bosnian Serb army, aided by the Belgrade government, engaged in the most vicious acts of violence specifically aimed at Bosniaks, due to their nominal Muslim faith.

-- The butchers of Bosnia's Muslims are in jail, but there hasn't been justice
+- The Butchers of Bosnia's Muslims Are in Jail, but There's No Justice

 Today, Serbian nationalist hardliners routinely deny there was a genocide in Srebrenica in July 1995, when more than 8,000 Bosniaks were summarily executed over the course of three days.
 The International Criminal Tribunal for the former Yugoslavia has ruled that those events constitute genocide.